mattdho/vibe-coders-guide-to-the-singularity-or-what-to-do-when-the-robots-take-your-job/02-prompt-or-be-prompted.md

 4. **Learn tactical prompting skills.** You need Level 2-3 prompting competency, but don't make it your primary value proposition.

 5. **Build AI-native projects.** Create work that demonstrates your domain expertise amplified by AI, not your ability to prompt AI.
+(Chapter 7 covers how to build independent client relationships for this work.)

-The future doesn't belong to prompt engineers.
-It belongs to domain experts who can orchestrate AI to achieve outcomes that neither humans nor AI could accomplish alone.
+The future doesn't belong to prompt engineers—it belongs to domain experts who can orchestrate AI to achieve outcomes that neither humans nor AI could accomplish alone.

+This is what "vibe coding" actually means: not just describing what you want to an AI, but understanding your domain well enough to guide AI toward solutions that create real value.
 The question isn't whether you can write good prompts.
-The question is whether you can use AI to create value in your actual area of expertise.
+The question is whether you can use AI to amplify your expertise in ways that matter to real people with real problems.

+---

+## Notes

+³ Anthropic's March 2023 job posting for Prompt Engineer positions went viral across tech Twitter and LinkedIn.
+[Source: Anthropic careers page archives, social media coverage - to be verified with specific links]

+⁴ Analysis of job posting trends on LinkedIn, Indeed, and AngelList shows declining demand for dedicated prompt engineering roles and increasing integration of AI skills into existing technical positions.
+[Sources: Job market analysis from multiple platforms - requires comprehensive data aggregation]

 ---